Cubs vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- Michael Wacha (5-1) will take to the mound for the Padres and make his 11th start of the season.
+- Yu Darvish (3-4) will take to the mound for the Padres and make his 11th start of the season.

+- He has started 10 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.

+- Darvish has made nine starts of five or more innings in 10 chances this season, and averages 5.6 frames when he pitches.

 |Opponent